-- \10 The rise in common stock and capital surplus compared with the same period in the previous fiscal year was due to the exercise of stock options. - \11 Growth in net income supported an increase in retained earnings year on year despite the decline caused by the payment of dividends. - \12 The increase in treasury stock compared with one year earlier primarily resulted from meeting the requirement of purchasing stock related to the conversion of Firstserver, Inc., into a wholly owned subsidiary based on a share exchange. - \13 The year-on-year increase in unrealized gain on available-for-sale securities can be mainly attributed to evaluation gains on other securities due to an increase in market prices. - \14 The increase in new stock acquisition rights from the same period a year earlier was due to the granting of stock options.
+- 11 The rise in common stock compared with the same period in the previous fiscal year was due to the exercise of stock options. - 12 The growth in net income contributed to a year-on-year increase in retained earnings despite the decline caused by the payment of dividends. - 13 The increase in treasury stock compared with one year earlier resulted from meeting the requirement of purchasing stock related to the Overture K.K. merger. - 14 The year-on-year increase in unrealized gain on available-for-sale securities was mainly attributed to evaluation gains on other securities due to an increase in market prices. - 15 The increase in stock acquisition rights from the same period a year earlier was due to the granting of stock options.